arcus/intro_to_stats_in_r/README.md

 ## Tips for translating from ppt to rmd

+### Name your rmd file index.rmd

+This will mean it knits to index.html, which GH will host easily on GH pages.

 ### Accessibility

 Be sure to include informative alt text for every image.
 End alt text with punctuation (like a period), since that will make a screen reader read it more naturally.